 is included in the self-employment earnings of the spouse carrying on the trade or business.

 because you reduced or stopped farming activities.
-These include USDA payments to compensate for lost income resulting from
+These include USDA payments under the Dairy Margin Protection Program,

 it is temporarily inactive).
 A connection exists if it is clear the payment would not have been made but for your conduct